SIRS & Incidents

 ACQSC Notification Management

-Auto-generate initial notification and final report forms with incident details pre-populated.
-Review, approve, and submit — with full audit trail.
+Generate initial notification and final report packs with incident details pre-populated for review, approval, and portal submission - with full audit trail.

 Investigation Workflow